-- X\ij: the evaluation value of the ith expert from the jth criterion - L\j: the minimum number of evaluations for the jth criterion - M\j: the geometric mean of the experts' assessment of the performance of the jth standard - U\j: the maximum number of evaluations for the jth criterion The fuzzy average method (Relation 1) is used in this study.
+- X ij: the evaluation value of the ith expert from the jth criterion - L j: the minimum number of evaluations for the jth criterion - M j: the geometric mean of the experts' assessment of the performance of the jth standard - U j: the maximum number of evaluations for the jth criterion

+The fuzzy average method (Relation 1) is used in this study.

-4.2.
-De-fuzzification of values
+4.2 De-fuzzification of values

 Usually, summing the averages of triangular and trapezoidal fuzzy numbers can be summarized by a cutoff value that is the best corresponding average.
 This operation is called de-fuzzification.
 There are several methods for defuzzification.
-In most cases, the following simple method is used for defuzzification (Cheng et al., 2009; Su et al., 2010; Wu and Fang, 2011):
+In most cases, the following simple method is used for defuzzification (Cheng and Lin, 2002; Hsu et al., 2010):